-The authors are grateful to the Centro de Investigación y de Estudios Avanzados (CINVESTAV - Unidad Saltillo) and the Continuous Casting Consortium at the University of Illinois for financial support.
-Yadira G. Maldonado is grateful to the National Council of Science and Technology of México (CONACYT) for her Ph.D. scholarship grant.
+We are grateful to the Centro de Investigación y de Estudios Avanzados (CINVESTAV - Unidad Saltillo) and the Continuous Casting Consortium at the University of Illinois for financial support.
+YGM is grateful to the National Council of Science and Technology of México (CONACYT) for her Ph.D. scholarship grant.